YashTotale/portfolio-v2/README.md

 [react-snap](https://github.com/stereobooster/react-snap) and other pre-rendering libraries use [puppeteer](https://github.com/puppeteer/puppeteer) to launch a headless Chrome browser to crawl your site's web pages and generate HTML files.

-This works great locally, however if you're pre-rendering in a CI/CD step, you have to include some extra configuration for puppeteer to work properly.
+This works great locally, but if you're pre-rendering in a CI/CD step, you have to include some extra configuration for puppeteer to work properly.
 Here is what you need to include in your project's `package.json`:

 ```json
 "reactSnap": {